Here is a drop dead simple but posh looking steamed fish recipe with mushrooms! This salt cod en papillote is always a huge success for dinner.

-Then also check out another fish en papillote recipe I made: salmon en papillote with orange, peas, spring onion and fresh cilantro!
+Then you should also check out another fish en papillote recipe I made: salmon en papillote with orange, peas, spring onion and fresh cilantro!

-So here’s a drop dead simple but posh looking steamed fish recipe with mushrooms.
+So here is a drop dead simple but posh looking steamed fish recipe with mushrooms.
 This salt cod en papillote is a family favorite and a winner dinner.

 This salt cod en papillote is a huge success!

 - 2 salt cod steaks